Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx24-htlc-receiver.md

-# HTLC Reciever
+# HTLC Receiver

 Now that we've reviewed Alice's HTLC script, let's take a look at Bob's - the **HTLC Receiver**!

 Below is a diagram depicting the progress we've made thus far in our HTLC script journey.
 On the left, you can see the HTLC Offerer's (Alice's) full HTLC script.
+Now it's time to review Bob's!

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/htlc_receiver.png" alt="htlc_receiver" width="100%" height="auto">
 </p>

-Bob, the ***HTLC reciever***, has to create an output where:
+Bob, the ***HTLC receiver***, has to create an output where:

 - **Alice** can spend the output if she has the **Revocation Private Key**.
 This protects Alice in the future if Bob attempts to publish this commitment transaction after they have agreed to move to a new channel state.
 - **Alice** can spend (effectively, reclaim) the output if the **HTLC expires**.
 - **Bob** can spend the output if he obtains the **preimage** *before* the HTLC expires.
 Since this spending path involves Bob sending bitcoin to himself, it has to be timelocked by `to_self_delay` blocks.